lfedgeai/AegisEdgeAI/README.md

 5. **Data Provenance Blind Spots** Edge sensors, inference agents, and MCP‑mediated tool calls generate high‑value data for regulatory or safety‑critical decisions.
 Without binding *what* was measured to *where* and *by which attested agent/device*, compliance and tamper detection are impossible.

-## Problem Statement - AI Model Placement‑Driven Threats
+## Problem Statement - AI Model Placement‑Driven Threats - Infrastructure Security

 ### Local Model Placement